davebulaval/BanditSum/README.md

    rename `glove.6B.100d.txt`
    to `vocab_100d.txt` and move it into `data/CNN_DM_pickle_data` (next to the file `drop_vocab_here.md`).

-After that, your repository should look like the content of `tree.md`.
+After that, your repository should look like the content of the `tree.md` file.

 ## Run